Sports in the United States

-Sports are particularly associated with education in the United States, with most high schools and universities having organized sports, and this is a unique sporting footprint for the American College sports competitions play an important role in the American sporting culture, and college basketball and college football are more popular than professional sports in some parts of the country.
+Furthermore, sports are particularly associated with education in the United States, with most high schools and universities having organized sports, while college sports competitions play a very important role in the American sporting culture.
+In fact, college basketball and college football are more popular than professional sports in some parts of the country, a unique sporting feature in the United States.
 The major sanctioning body for college sports is the National Collegiate Athletic Association (NCAA).
 Colleges collectively receive billions of dollars from TV deals, sponsorships, and ticket sales.
 In 2019, the total revenue generated by NCAA athletic departments added up to $18.9 billion.

-Based on Olympic Games, World Championships, and other major competitions in respective sports, the United States is the most successful nation in the world in baseball, basketball, athletics, swimming, lacrosse, beach volleyball, figure skating, tennis, golf, boxing, diving, shooting, rowing and snowboarding, and is one of the top five most successful nations in ice hockey, wrestling, gymnastics, volleyball, speed skating, alpine skiing, bobsleigh, equestrian, sailing, cycling, weightlifting and archery, among others.
+Based on the Olympic Games, World Championships, and other major competitions in respective sports, the United States is the most successful nation in the world in baseball, basketball, athletics, swimming, lacrosse, beach volleyball, figure skating, tennis, golf, boxing, diving, shooting, rowing and snowboarding, and is one of the top five most successful nations in ice hockey, wrestling, gymnastics, volleyball, speed skating, alpine skiing, bobsleigh, equestrian, sailing, cycling, weightlifting and archery, among others.
 This makes the United States the most successful sports nation in the world.
 The United States has been referred to by some as the Hegemon of World Sports.
 The United States has placed first in the Summer Olympic medal table 19 times out of 30 Summer Olympics and 29 appearances.
 Unlike most other nations, the United States government does not provide funding for sports nor for the United States Olympic & Paralympic Committee.
 The United States Olympic contingent is additionally the only Olympic contingent in the world to receive no government funding; neither training and development costs nor prize money are provided by the U.S. national government.

+According to the American Time Use Survey, 23.4 percent of the civilian population age 15 and older participated in sports, exercise, or recreation on an average day in 2025.
+The rate was 25.7 percent for men and 21.1 percent for women, and participants spent an average of 1.47 hours on those activities on days when they participated.